THIS IS BELONGING

 Everyone wants to belong to something.
 A football team, a family, a close-knit group of friends.
 The sense of belonging you find in the Army is next level.
 When you’ve trained together, side by side, learned things no classroom can teach you.
 When you’ve lived together and worked together, it creates a bond like no other.
 A bond that lasts a lifetime, and sees you through whatever life throws at you.

 When you become a British Army infantry soldier you’ll join a famous regiment rich in history and tradition, and learn from experienced soldiers who will do everything they can to help you develop and succeed.
-There are two routes to becoming an infantry soldier: you can join as a British Army Guardsman – known for their distinctive uniforms and proud ceremonial duties – or join one of our other regiments, such as the Royal Regiment of Scotland, better known to most as the SCOTS.
+There are any many routes to becoming an infantry soldier, two of the exciting opportunities we offer are: joining as a British Army Guardsman – known for their distinctive uniforms and proud ceremonial duties – or join one of our other regiments, such as the Royal Regiment of Scotland, better known to most as the SCOTS.

 Whatever route you choose, you’ll be trained to become a professional combat soldier, and be part of one of the best fighting forces in the world.
 You’ll get to learn, make great friends and travel the world.
 And, whatever your chosen regiment, the bonds you build there – and the family you make –will follow you throughout your career, and stay with you when you return to civilian life.